En-Kidu/The-Node-Beginner-Book---Examples/README.markdown

 The following is taken directly from The Node Beginner Book to explain the files within this repository.

+## Conclusion

+The Node Beginner Book is fairly basic in terms of areas of node.js it covers.

+It is written from the perspective of someone who does not have a large understanding of JavaScript.

+Much of the tutorial covers information on JavaScript which is fantastic for newbies.

 ## The use cases

 Let's keep it simple, but realistic: